- About Us

 By instructing direct, clients can have access to a potentially more economical and accessible service.
 There are significant cost savings to be made by instructing a barrister direct rather than going through a solicitor or other legal intermediary.
 Furthermore, by having the direct contact with the barrister, clients have the opportunity to achieve more control and involvement in their case.

 Which areas of law are suitable for direct access?

-Barristers are licensed under the direct access scheme across all of our Areas of Expertise.
-To check whether a particular barrister is qualified, visit their profile page on our website or contact the Clerks.
+Barristers are licensed under the Public Access Scheme across all of our Areas of Expertise.
+To check whether a particular barrister is qualified, see the list below and visit their profile page on our website or contact the Clerks.

 If you are unsure as to whether your case is suitable, you can contact the clerks at Six Pump Court to discuss further.

 You can also visit the Bar Standards Board website which has a useful document outlining the scheme for clients.
 To access this click here